Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Dynatron makes running your Fixed Operations easier and more profitable.

-The following example provides a simple process to analyze your CP ELR on a month to date basis:
+The following example provides a simple process to analyze your CP ELR on a month-to-date basis:

 Step 2: Establish the “Perfect Price”

-• All prices must cover costs and profits.
+• • All prices must cover costs and profits.

-• The most effective way to lower prices is to lower costs.
+• • The most effective way to lower prices is to lower costs.

-• Prices must be established to ensure sales.
+• • Prices must be established to ensure sales.

 When is the right time to review your prices?
 In the automotive service industry, you should review your pricing strategy when:

-• Your competitors change their prices.
+• • Competitors change their prices.

-• The economy experiences either inflation or recession.
+• • The economy experiences either inflation or recession.

-• Your sales strategy changes.
+• • Your sales strategy changes.

 While there are many defined price optimization strategies, the automotive service industry best fits into the competitive pricing model.